huynhthaihoa/huynhthaihoa.github.io/about.md

 permalink: /about/
 ---

 My name is Thai-Hoa Huynh.
 I'm just one more fresh developer with enthusiasm in IT and Computer Science.

-I'm also interested in books, music, movies, soccers, swimming and some other stuff.
+In this blog, the regular topics are about the various domains in IT and Computer Science such as Programming, Artificial Intelligence, Computer Vision, Software Engineering...
+Besides that, sometimes I'll also write other stuff.
+The contents are from my own or are translated (by myself) from some interesting posts on the Internet (I will include the source in the corresponding post).

-Hope that you will feel enjoy and (may) get something useful from my blog.
+Hope that you will feel enjoy and (may) get something useful from it.

 ### Contact me
-If you think there are any problems in my blog or you have any interesting things that you want to share, don't hesitate to contact me via this email: [huynhthaihoa1995@gmail.com](mailto:huynhthaihoa1995@gmail.com)
+If you think there are any problems in my blog or you have any interesting things that you want to share, don't hesitate to contact me via this email: [huynhthaihoa1995@gmail.com](mailto:huynhthaihoa1995@gmail.com).

 I'm looking forward to connecting and learning from all you guys.